HyunsolChoi/Hyunsol/content/en/authors/admin/_index.md

 <span style="font-size: 155%; font-weight: 850;"><br>Introduction</span>

 <span style="font-size: 105%; font-weight: 500; text-align: justify;">
 Hi!
-I'm <strong>Hyunsol Choi</strong> and enrolled in the Department of Computer and Artificial Intelligence at Jeonbuk National University.
+I'm <strong>Hyunsol Choi</strong> and enrolled in the Department of Computer Science at Jeonbuk National University.
 Currently, I'm interested in web development, so studying it.
 In addition, I am studying various computer science fields to gain major knowledge, such as Database and Algorithm.
 It is my goal to be a competent backend developer and work in the development team.
 I'd appreciate it if you could cheer me on.
 I would be grateful for your support.
 Thank you!
 </span>